-In a previous paper we tested Eq.
-(46) for the insulating C=0 single-band case on the Haldane model Hamiltonian, described below (Sec.
+In a previous paper7 we tested Eq.
+(48) for the insulating C=0 single-band case on the Haldane model Hamiltonian,11 described below (Sec.
 III C).
 In this special case, Eq.
-(46) is not heuristic, since we provided an analytical proof.
+(48) is not heuristic, since we provided an analytical proof.
 We addressed finite-size realizations of the Haldane model, cut from the bulk; our analysis confirmed that $M{\rm LC}$ arises entirely from the magnetization of bulk WFs in the thermodynamic limit, whereas $M{\rm IC}$ arises from current-carrying surface WFs.
 Both terms have also been evaluated in terms of bulk Bloch orbitals, by means of Eq.
-(46), confirming that the orbital magnetization is indeed a genuine bulk quantity.
+(48), confirming that the orbital magnetization is indeed a genuine bulk quantity.

-Here we extend this program of checking the correctness of our analytic formulas by carrying out numerical tests on our new multi-band formula, Eq.
-(29), derived for the C=0 insulating case.
-This is done using a fourband model Hamiltonian on a square lattice as described below (Sec.
+Here we extend this program of checking the correctness of our analytic formulas by carrying out numerical tests on our new multi-band formula (31), derived for the C=0 insulating case.
+This is done using a four-band model Hamiltonian on a square lattice as described below (Sec.
 III A).
 Furthermore, we perform computer experiments to assess whether our hypothetical Eq.
-(46), proposed to cover also the metallic and the $C \neq 0$ insulating cases, is consistent with calculations on finite samples.
+(48), proposed to cover also the metallic and the $C \neq 0$ insulating cases, is consistent with calculations on finite samples.
 We do this for metals in Sec.
 III B using the same square lattice as in Sec.
 III A, but at fractional band filling.
 We then do this in Sec.
-III C for Chern insulators using the Haldane model in a range of parameters for which $C \neq 0$ .
+III C for Chern insulators using the Haldane model11 in a range of parameters for which $C \neq 0$.

 Numerical implementation of Eqs.
-(29), (44), and (46) is quite straightforward once one has in hand an efficient method for evaluating the k-derivatives of the Bloch orbitals.
+(31), (46), and (48) is quite straightforward once one has in hand an efficient method for evaluating the k derivatives of the Bloch orbitals.
 There are several possible approaches to doing this.
-One possibility is to evaluate $|\partial{\alpha}u{n\mathbf{k}}\rangle$ by summation over states as
+One possibility is to evaluate $\langle \partial{\alpha} u{nk} \rangle$ by summation over states as

 This is very practical in the context of tight-binding calculations, where the sum over conduction bands runs only over a small number of terms, and we adopted this for the test-case calculations reported below.
-However, in first-principles calculations the sums over conduction states can be quite tedious, and one has to be careful to use the correct form for the velocity operator in the matrix elements (see discussion following Eq.
-(5)).
-Alternatively, the needed derivatives of $|u{n\mathbf{k}}\rangle$ can be obtained from finite difference methods by making use of the discretized covariant derivative as discussed in Appendix A. It may also be possible to use standard linear-response methods to compute $|\partial{\alpha}u{n\mathbf{k}}\rangle$ , as this is an operation which is already implemented as part of computing the electric-field response in several modern code packages.
+However, in first-principles calculations the sums over conduction states can be quite tedious, and one has to be careful to use the correct form for the velocity operator in the matrix elements [see discussion following Eq.
+(5)].
+Alternatively, the needed derivatives of $\langle u{nk} \rangle$ can be obtained from finite difference methods by making use of the discretized covariant derivative^{33,34} as discussed in Appendix A. It may also be possible to use standard linear-response methods35 to compute $\langle \partial{\alpha}u{nk} \rangle$, as this is an operation which is already implemented as part of computing the electric-field response in several modern code packages.